-- Keep the computer in a communal area of the home, such as a corner of the living room - Take an interest in what children are doing with the computer and install 'Hector the Protector' monitoring device on www.microsoft.com - Ask children to show how the computer works and explain how they use computers at Granta - Advise children to take care whenever they are on-line reminding them never to give out any personal information about themselves, particularly full, names, addresses, phone numbers, or financial information. - Remind children never to give anyone else their password - Remind children that people on-line may not be who they seem, and no matter how well they feel they know someone, that person is still a stranger - Ensure that children never arrange to meet someone in person that they have made contact with on-line - Tell children to inform a member of staff/family member who will delete attachments from strangers without opening them; they may contain viruses that can damage the computer - Tell children not to respond if they see any messages which they find upsetting, and reinforce that emails.
-They should tell a member of staff/family member about any such messages. - Emails offering banking and/or prizes are from people they don't know and therefore shouldn't be responded to.
-They should tell a member of staff/family member about any such messages. - Make sure that computing and playing video games are only two activities among many that children enjoy.
+- Keep use of internet accessible devices such as phones, tablets and laptops restricted to a place where a responsible adult can supervise - Be aware that devices are not limited to those mentioned above.
+Gaming machines also allow online communication - Take an interest in what children are doing with the computer and install 'Hector the Protector' monitoring device on www.microsoft.com - Ask children/adult learners to show how the family computer works and explain how they use computers at Granta - Advise children/adult learners to take care whenever they are on-line reminding them never to give out any personal information about themselves, particularly full, names, addresses, phone numbers, or financial information. - Remind children/adult learners never to give anyone else their password - Remind children/adult learners that people on-line may not be who they seem, and no matter how well they feel they know someone, that person is still a stranger - Ensure that children/adult learners never arrange to meet someone in person that they have made contact with on-line - Tell children/adult learners to inform a member of staff/family member Trusted adult who will delete attachments from strangers without opening them; they may contain viruses that can damage the computer - Tell children/adult learners not to respond if they see any messages which they find upsetting, and reinforce that emails.
+They should tell a member of staff/family member Trusted adult about any such message - Emails offering banking and/or prizes are from people they don't know and therefore shouldn't be responded to.
+They should tell a member of staff/family member Trusted adult about any such messages. - Make sure that using social media and playing video games are only two activities among many that you can enjoy. - Be aware that children/young adult learners with access to credit cards could use then for on-line purchases, if not supervised. - Learn at least the basics about computers if not computer literate